-Studio 10 co-host Kerri-Anne Kennerley has slammed a Labor victory this Saturday as an “end to life as we know it” and railed against the party’s transgender-inclusive policies.
+Studio 10 co-host Kerri-Anne Kennerley has said a Labor election victory would mean an “end to life as we know it” and blasted the party’s transgender-inclusive policies.

-In an on-air rant on the Network 10 program just days ahead of the election, KAK proclaimed a Shorten government would mean “life as we know it will be over,” slamming a number of the party’s economic policies, including changes to franking credits and negative gearing.
+In an on-air rant on the Network 10 program just days ahead of the election, KAK proclaimed a Shorten government would mean “life as we know it will be over.”
+She took aim at a number of the party’s economic policies, including changes to franking credits and negative gearing.

-KAK then went on to target policies relating to gender diversity, blasting a Labor proposal to establish a National Gender Centre to benefit and advocate for transgender people.
+Then, KAK went on to target policies relating to gender diversity.
+She blasted a Labor proposal to establish a National Gender Centre to benefit and advocate for transgender people.

 “These kids out there who are gender-confused, and there’s a percentage of people out there gender-confused, they will put up this Commission.

 “Like Tasmania, we will have a child and it won’t be male or female, it will be gender-free.
 That’ll be national.

 “And if your child is confused, the rights of your child will go to them.
 You will have no rights as a parent.

 “That child will go, ‘I want to be either a boy or girl, please give me whatever I need.’
 You as a parent will have no choice.”